Lab Policy

 The results section should plainly state the results, which will often be test metrics that evaluate the performance of your models.

-You must also include one figure in the results (or discussion) section.
-This figure should help communicate the performance or usability of your chosen model.
-A figure in this context could be a visualization or a well-formatted table.
+You must also include one visualization in the results (or discussion) section.
+This visualization should help communicate the performance or usability of your chosen model.

 Do not report or make any decisions based on the production information reported in the autograder.
 You are writing this report to largely communicate if you would put your model in production or not.
 You wouldn’t have production metrics before putting the model in production!
 The production data is used partially to illustrate “making predictions for new data” but also to prevent cheating to obtain required test metrics.